 FIREARM SAFETY & INFORMATION

-At the NRA, firearm education and safety is paramount—that’s why we offer a variety of programs and services to promote the safe handling, use and storage of firearms.
-Whether you’re a parent in search of information about firearm safety in the home, a first-time gun owner, or an old pro looking to brush up on your firearm handling skills, the NRA is here to keep you and your family safe.
-Explore NRA’s fundamental rules of gun safety, as well as information how to safely store a gun and good cleaning practices.
+At the USCCA, firearm education and safety is paramount—that’s why we offer a variety of programs and services to promote the safe handling, use and storage of firearms.
+Whether you’re a parent in search of information about firearm safety in the home, a first-time gun owner, or an old pro looking to brush up on your firearm handling skills, the USCCA is here to keep you and your family safe.
+Explore USCCA’s fundamental rules of gun safety, as well as information how to safely store a gun and good cleaning practices.

 ALWAYS Keep The Gun Pointed In A Safe Direction

 This is the primary rule of gun safety.
 Common sense dictates the safest direction, depending on different circumstances.

 ALWAYS Keep Your Finger Off The Trigger Until Ready To Shoot